 Benefit recipients receive a future annual compounding 1.75% post-retirement benefit increase.
-If the accrued liability funding ratio (determined on a market value of assets basis), reaches or exceeds 70% (based on a 2.0% post-retirement benefit increase assumption) for two consecutive years, the benefit increase will revert to 2.0%.
-Similarly, if the accrued liability funding ratio (determined on a market value of assets basis) reaches or exceeds 90% (based on a 2.5% post-retirement benefit increase assumption) for two consecutive years, the benefit increase assumption) for two consecutive years, the benefit increase will revert to 2.5%.
+If the accrued liability funding ratio (determined on a market value of assets basis), reaches or exceeds 70% (based on a 2.00% post-retirement benefit increase assumption) for two consecutive years, the benefit increase will revert to 2.00%.
+Similarly, if the accrued liability funding ratio (determined on a market value of assets basis) reaches or exceeds 90% (based on a 2.50% post-retirement benefit increase assumption) for two consecutive years, the benefit increase will revert to 2.50%.